Pragmatic Research Planning Workshop

 Day 1: February 14, 2025 (9am-4pm MT, in person); Day 2: February 28, 2025 (9am-1:30pm MT, virtual)

-The 2025 Pragmatic Research Planning Workshop is hosted by the Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS), the Colorado Clinical & Translational Sciences Institute (CCTSI) and the Center for Innovative Design & Analysis (CIDA).
-Participants will engage in learning and interactive sessions with experts in multiple domains in order to workshop a potential pragmatic study.
-The workshop is anticipated to be offered annually.
+The Winter 2025 Pragmatic Research Planning Workshop is hosted by the Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS), the Colorado Clinical & Translational Sciences Institute (CCTSI) and the Center for Innovative Design & Analysis (CIDA).
+Participants will engage in learning and interactive sessions with experts in multiple domains in order to workshop a potential pragmatic study ( view the draft agenda here).
+The workshop is anticipated to be offered annually or semi-annually.

 Pragmatic research refers to research conducted in real world settings using resources available under typical practice conditions, with participants broadly representative of those expected to benefit.
 Pragmatic trials minimize recruitment, consent, and data collection burden to participants and staff, make use of existing data sources (e.g., electronic health records), integrate into existing workflows, and require little to no additional training or fidelity monitoring.

-Applications will be reviewed, and acceptances sent, on a rolling basis until all slots are filled (deadline of January 10, 2025).
-To apply, complete the application form which includes uploading your Pragmatic Research Planning Worksheet.
+Applications will be reviewed, and acceptances sent, on a rolling basis until all slots are filled.
+Acceptances will be sent no later than January 17, 2025.
+To apply:

 The Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS) encompasses T3-T4 research across the life spectrum for the University of Colorado (CU) Anschutz Medical Campus, with infrastructure support provided jointly from the Dean’s Office of the School of Medicine and Children’s Hospital Colorado (CHCO).
 The program was first established in 1998 as the Colorado Health Outcomes program (COHO).
 In 2014, COHO merged with the Children’s Outcomes Research (COR) program.
 The name highlights the focus on the entire life spectrum as well as on “delivery science,” encompassing comparative effectiveness, patient-centered outcomes, and dissemination and implementation research.